deepwave-ai/3D-Perception/FaceRecognition_With_Particle_Tracking/README.md

 Overview

-Face Recognition With EKF Tracking can be used for
+Face Recognition With Particle Filter Tracking can be used for

 (1) Real-time face tracking in dynamic environments (2) Face-based motion estimation and state tracking